LoadRunner Variables

 From LoadRunner variable to Language-Specific variable:

-lr_eval_string() is an important function in LoadRunner which helps to convert LoadRunner variable into language-specific variable.
-Whenever you want to use the value of LoadRunner variable in a language-specific function then you need to first evaluate the parameter. lr_eval_string function evaluates the parameter and returns the value in a string data type.
+lr_eval_string() is an important function in LoadRunner which helps to convert the LoadRunner variable into the language-specific variable.
+Whenever you want to use the value of the LoadRunner variable in a language-specific function then you need to first evaluate the parameter. lr_eval_string function evaluates the parameter and returns the value in a string data type.

 Example: